TeamStacks/hw4/README.md

 We only had time to support JPG images, however, you can upload any kind of file with the Upload form.

+We only support US Eagle for our coin type.
+We are not pulling from a database of coin types.

 The light theme is not very legible.

 Since we are using the formula Total = Qty * Weight * Gold % + Premium (https://groups.google.com/forum/#!topic/ucsd-cse-134b-spring-2015/Ven54JMGjtc) to calculate the total value of the metal, overall change will always be zero as it does not involve market price.